Blog Post

-Sun Devils & Wildcats: A College Consultant’s Guideby CIT Consultant Anne Weber Arizona is home to two flagship public universities that couldn’t be more different in character.
+Sun Devils & Wildcats: A College Consultant’s Guide to ASU vs. University of Arizonaby CIT Consultant Anne Weber Arizona is home to two flagship public universities that couldn’t be more different in character.
 Arizona State University (ASU) is vast, multifaceted, and relentlessly innovative.
-The University of Arizona (UArizona) is lush, unified, and steeped in both tradition and cutting-edge research.
-Both are…
+The University of Arizona (UArizona) is lush, unified, and steeped in both…

 4 mistakes families make that increase the cost of college – College Inside Track President Chris Wills says it is often the decisions that families themselves make that cause them to unnecessarily pay more for college than they should (and potentially increase student debt).
 A short read and good conversation starter within your household.
 Wellness resources for…